wprashed/cart-reminder-timer/readme.txt

 Yes!
 You can set different messages for logged-in users and guests in the Notifications tab.

-= Does it work with block-based checkout? =

-Yes, the plugin automatically detects and works with both classic WooCommerce checkout and the new block-based checkout.

 = Can I track which carts convert? =

 Yes!
 The plugin automatically tracks abandoned carts and which ones eventually convert.
 View the metrics in WooCommerce Reports.